rgieseke/textredux/index.md

 [LDoc documentation](http://nilnor.github.com/textredux/docs/) contains more in-depth documentation for the various modules, including customization tips.

+Also, make sure to take a brief look at the [visual tour](tour.html) for some quick tips on using TextRedux.

 ## Code

 TextRedux is released under the MIT license (see the LICENSE file in the source